 What about letters and digits?
 Well digits are pretty easy:

-Did you notice we used two kinds of nodes in our syntax diagrams?
-Ovals are for nodes that internally cannot have spaces in them (lexical nodes, or tokens); rectangles are used for constructs whose components can have spaces between them (phrase nodes, or phrases).
+Did you notice that we used two kinds of nodes in our syntax diagrams?
+We used ovals for constructs that internally cannot have spaces in them; we call these lexical nodes, or tokens.
+We used rectangles for constructs whose components can have spaces between them; we call these phrase nodes, or phrases.
 The special category called space

 defines what can separate tokens within phrases.

-The above are the “spaces” that separate constructs in phrases.
-They are the space character, the tab character, the carriage return character, the linefeed character (the linefeed (U+000A) is pretty much universally accepted as the “newline”), and comments.
+In the little language Astro that we are designing, the separators are the space character, the tab character, the carriage return character, the linefeed character (the linefeed (U+000A) is pretty much universally accepted as the “newline”), and comments.
 Comments function as spaces, too!
 For comments, we chose to start with //

 and go to the end of the current line.